-- o Approximately 366,000 U.S. workers are directly employed in the Japanese-brand automobile companies' dealer network. - Another 119,000 U.S. workers are employed in intermediate goods industries associated with the Japanese-brand automakers' dealer network. - o An additional 275,000 U.S. spin-off jobs are supported by direct and intermediate dealership employment. - All told, more than 760,000 U.S. jobs are generated by the Japanese-brand automobile companies' dealer network, a 14.6% increase from 2013 to 2014. - In total, the Japanese-brand automobile companies' U.S. facilities and dealer networks contribute to an estimated 1.52 million private sector U.S. jobs an increase of over 157,000 jobs relative to the 2013 estimates (or, alternatively, an 11.5% increase relative to last year's estimate).
-The Japanese-brand automobile companies remain among the largest job creators in the United States. - Total annual compensation via the jobs created by Japanese-brand automobile companies in the United States exceeds \$100 billion, a 23.9% increase relative to last year's estimate. - Personal income taxes from these jobs are estimated to exceed \$16 billion.
+- Approximately 366,000 U.S. workers are directly employed in the Japanese-brand automobile companies' dealer network. - Another 119,000 U.S. workers are employed in intermediate goods industries associated with the Japanese-brand automakers' dealer network. - An additional 275,000 U.S. spin-off jobs are supported by direct and intermediate dealership employment. - All told, more than 760,000 U.S. jobs are generated by the Japanese-brand automobile companies' dealer network, a 14.6% increase from 2013 to 2014. - In total, the Japanese-brand automobile companies' U.S. facilities and dealer networks contribute to an estimated 1.49 million private sector U.S. jobs - an increase of over 128,000 jobs relative to the 2013 estimates (or, alternatively, a 9.4% increase relative to last year's estimate).
+The Japanese-brand automobile companies remain among the largest job creators in the United States. - Total annual compensation via the jobs created by Japanese-brand automobile companies in the United States exceeds \$100 billion, a 21.8% increase relative to last year's estimate. - Personal income taxes from these jobs are estimated to be nearly \$16 billion.